 Once they're finished, the wall was whitewashed and the writings disappeared.

 The performance can be considered a ritual action which enshrines the collaboration between the artists and the hosting venue.

-Performance #02 turned the courtyard of Viale Bligny 42, where Spazio Nour is located,
+"The First Supper" turned the courtyard of Viale Bligny 42, where Spazio Nour is located,

 into an open and dynamic space.
 Aiming to integrate people from different cultures and backgrounds, a convivial dinner was helded.
 Everyone was asked to bring his own chair and to share food.